PaperMC/docs/docs/paper/admin/getting-started/setup-next-steps.md

 ## Backups

 It's important to keep backups of your server.
 If something goes wrong, you can restore your server to a previous state.
 We cover how to do this in the [Updating](/paper/updating) guide.
-These backups should be stored in a safe place, and you should have multiple backups from different times.
-A common approach is to keep rolling backups, so you always have a certain number of backups from a set amount of time ago.

-## Optimisation
+## Optimization

-Out of the box, Paper is optimised for performance.
-However, there are many things you can do to further optimise your server.
+Out of the box, Paper is optimized for performance.
+However, there are many things you can do to further optimize your server.
 One of the most common things to do is to make sure that you are running the correct startup flags for your server.
 We have a tool that allows you to automatically generate a startup script with the correct flags for your server.
 You can find this tool [here](/misc/tools/start-script-gen).
-Beyond this, a guide such as [this one](https://paper-chan.moe/paper-optimization/) will help you to further optimise your server.
+Beyond this, a guide such as [this one](https://paper-chan.moe/paper-optimization/) will help you to further optimize your server.

 ## Making your server public